michaelficarra/MooTools-Footnotes/README.md

 TODO
 ----

-Currently planning a feature to add backreferences (a caret or something, as seen on Wikipedia) to each footnote that link to the places that the URL is referenced.
+* An option to add backreferences (a caret or something, as seen on Wikipedia) to each footnote that link to the places that the URL is referenced.
+* An option to fetch the favicon of the target website and display it next to the footnoteUrl.
+Class will be `footnoteIcon`.
+* The ability (and option to disable said ability) to expand `<abbr>` tags, showing the expanded abbreviation in the footnote.
+This will likely be a breaking change, as the `footnoteUrl` class will no longer properly describe the contents of that container.
+A transitional period (to continue until the next major version bump) will create containers that have both the old and new classes.
+A new class name has not been decided.

 Known Issues